Gerhard Strack

-Gerhard Strack (1 September 1955 – 21 May 2020) was a German footballer who played in the 1970s and 1980s.
+Gerhard Strack (1 September 1955 – 21 May 2020) was a German footballer who played as a defender in the 1970s and 1980s.

 Club career

 Strack played his youth football ba locals clubs Glückauf Habbelrath-Grefrath (until 1966) und SpVg Frechen 20 (until 1973).
 He played one season by the youth of 1.
 FC Köln before he advanced to their first team.
 Strack played as a defender.
 Strack played eleven seasons in Köln.
 He played 339 games for them, of which 261 were in the Bundesliga.
 He scored 46 goals, of which 31 were in the Bundesliga.
 With Köln Strack won the DFB-Pokal three times and were German champions once.

 Strack joined FC Basel's first team in for their 1985–86 season under manager Helmut Benthaus.
 Strack played his domestic league debut for his new club in the home game at the St. Jakob-Park on 7 August 1975 as Basel were defeated 0–1 by FC Luzern.
 He scored his first goal for his club a few weeks later on 4 September in the away game as Basel played a 1–1 draw against St. Gallen.

 During the two seasons with Basel, Strack played a total of 71 games scoring a total of 17 goals.
 48 of these games were in the Nationalliga A, six in the Swiss Cup and 17 were friendly games.
 He scored nine goal in the domestic league, three in the cup and the other five were scored during the test games.

 After his time with Basel, Strack returned to Germany and played the 1987–88 season in the 2.
 Bundesliga with Fortuna Düsseldorf.